AndySomogyi/sbmlsolver/docs/source/ApiReferenceManual/cls_RoadRunner.rst

 .. method:: RoadRunner.setIntegratorSetting(name, key, value)
    :module: RoadRunner

    Sets settings for a specific integrator.
-See :class:`roadrunner.Solver`.
+See :cpp:class:`roadrunner::Solver`.
    For more information on the possible settings, see :ref:`roadrunner-solver`.

    :param str name: name of the integrator.